Finding home care can be a stressful process

-Finding home care can be a stressful process – especially after a fall, surgery, or other incident when nerves are on edge and families need to find and agree on a solution fast.
-Hospitals and rehabilitation centers have outplacement counselors who can help, but they are often carrying a large workload and may not take the time to really listen to individual needs and preferences or offer a variety of options for care.
+Especially after a fall, surgery, or other incidents when nerves are on edge.
+During these times, families need to find and agree on a solution fast, which could lead to more stress.
+Hospitals and rehabilitation centers have outplacement counselors who can help.
+However, they often carry a large workload.
+They may not take the time to truly listen to individual needs and preferences or offer a variety of options for care.

-But, he became very unhappy with the care he received did it occur to him that he might have a choice about the home health organization to use.
+But, he became very unhappy with the care he received.
+Only then did it occur to him that he might have a choice about the home health organization to use.
 He called his insurance company and found out that, yes, he did not have to use that company and could choose a provider he preferred.

 Second, some people want more choice and control over their own care.
-They want to choose their individual caregivers, decide what level of care and services they need, and manage how and when their care is provided.
+They want to choose their individual caregivers and decide what level of care and services they need.
+Also, they want to manage how and when their care is provided.
 Doing so allows them to feel more in control and ensures that their individual preferences and needs will be met.

 If you are looking to reduce the cost of home care, or you would prefer to find, hire, and manage your own caregivers and their schedules, self-directed home care may be the right option for you.
 Be sure to ask about your options and know your rights.